mutablelogic/go-sqlite/README.md

 The resulting binaries are as follows.
 Use the `-help` flag to see the different options for each:

   * `sq_import` Imports data from CSV files into an SQLite database
+  * `fs_indexer` Indexe files into a database to implement a full-text search

+You can also build these tools separately using `make sq_import` and `make fs_indexer` respectively.

 ## Using `db/sqlite`

 Database persistence is implemented using the `db/sqlite` component.
 Here's an example of how to use the component:

 ```go
 package main